dy1z/docs/content/docs/development/build-process.md

 3. A unique Template config is computed by merging the Template's Front Matter keys with the environment config

-4. The Markdown renderer is configured for the Template being parsed, based on the Template config that was just computed
+4. The Markdown renderer is configured for the Template being compiled, based on the Template config in the previous step

 5. Nunjucks renders the Template
     - a default Layout is used, if you haven't specified any